 3) Get a signal app now.
 You seriously need a encrypted messenger immediately.
 Make sure if you have any intentions of obtaining or assisting in a non-clinic based abortion that you are only talking to people you absolutely trust, and that you have your conversations set to disappearing messages.
 Too many people have already been arrested based on texts, and that’s even while abortion is still technically legal.

 4) Start saving now.
 Most people in America don’t have $500 in an emergency fund.
 Abortion isn’t covered in most insurance plans.
 And even if a fund can help, traveling across half the country to get to a clinic will be spendy.
-Maybe you can’t put away the $100 a month you would need by the end of June, when the court is expected to rule.
+Maybe you can’t put away the enough to be ready by the end of June, when the court is expected to rule.
 But any amount helps, as anyone who works with patient funding can tell you.

 5) Get involved in city politics.
 If states get to make their own laws, cities are going to be the next battle ground.
 Remember, Texas’s “heartbeat ban” started out as a “Sanctuary City for the Unborn” ordinance in Lubbock, Texas.
 Just like the Tea Party took over state legislatures in 2010 and anti-vaxxers and CRT opponents organized to win school boards in 2021 (and yes, they are all mostly the same people with different names), abortion opponents want city councils so they can pass bans, cut funding, be in charge of zoning and licensing or do whatever else they can to take out what clinics will remain.
 You can also use this as an opportunity to push pro-abortion rights campaigns like Austin, Texas’s funding for those who need practical support funds in order to access abortion outside the state.
 These supports could be game changing in a post-Roe world.

-6) Give to an abortion fund.
+7) Give to an abortion fund.
 It’s the advice everyone gives, but it truly is imperative if you want to help people.
-With Texas banning essentially all abortions for the last three months, abortion funds – especially those in the South – have been bled dry.
-Many are out of their weekly budgets just hours into Monday, and a few have even had to close until 2022 so they can fundraise more money.
+With Texas banning essentially all abortions for more than half a year, abortion funds – especially those in the South – have been bled dry.
+Many are out of their weekly budgets just hours into Monday, and a few have even had to close for weeks or months at a time so they can fundraise more money.
 When every first trimester abortion costs an average of $600-700, and hotels and gas adds hundreds of dollars on top of that, funds are on their last cents and need anything you can spare.
 To find your local fund, click here and scroll down to Funds By State – literally every dollar helps.